mattimustang/neovim-on-windows/README.md

 - Diff in Neovim.json📝
 - Edit in Neovim.json📝
-- Edit in Neovim Safe Mode.json📝
+- Edit in Neovim Clean.json📝 - Runs Neovim without loading your plugins and configuration.

 You will need to sign out then sign in again or restart `explorer.exe` in Task Manager for the change to take effect.